Hemmingsen Drug Store

 Every day we were finding either adherence issues or instances where someone should be taking a medication that they weren’t at all, whether it had fallen through the cracks or the doctor hadn’t prescribed it for some reason.

 Medication synchronization was the key to implementing a proactive workflow, where the team at Hemmingsen Drug Store could evaluate each patient’s whole profile once a month and align their medications to be picked up all at the same time.
-In early November 2017, Chris took a few of his staff members on a road trip to Moundsville, West Virginia, for an in-person training session with fellow Good Neighbor Pharmacy member Jason Turner.
+Chris took a few of his staff members on a road trip to Moundsville, West Virginia, for an in-person training session with fellow Good Neighbor Pharmacy member Jason Turner.
 Seeing a successful med sync program in action gave them the insight they needed to roll out their own program in less than a month.
 Chris had a big meeting with his entire staff to explain why this evolution was so essential, and by December 1st they were signing up patient after patient right at the window.

 We’ve definitely seen a major improvement with our workflow.
 Since patients with maintenance medications only have to come in to the pharmacy once a month, we’re not only simplifying their lives, but we’ve also had more time to offer a higher level of service to the people who are in the store for immediate needs, like antibiotics.

 Hemmingsen Drug Store is charging ahead, on pace to surpass their first-year goal early, and they’ve already seen an increase in their adherence performance.
 Patients are getting everything they need in one quick, convenient pharmacy visit every month, which has made it much easier for them to take their medications as prescribed.
 Now Chris is looking to take a more targeted approach to signing up patients.
 He plans on incorporating Patient Engagement Center targeting into the team’s workflow so they can identify specific individuals who are struggling with adherence and proactively encourage them to take advantage of this life-changing program.